Sciebo-RDS/Sciebo-RDS/docs/content/doc/getting-started/k8s.md

 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))
 choco install -y make
 make dependencies_windows
-# You cannot use all commands in the following, please translate from linux to windows commands by yourself.
+# You cannot use all commands in the following, please translate from linux to windows commands by yourself and send your code to us, please.
+We will build in your contribution.
 {{</tab>}}
 {{</tabs>}}